filecoin-project/filecoin-docs/docs/project/README.md

 ## Research

-Learn about the ongoing work to design the predicates that enable Filecoin by exploring our [Filecoin Research website](https://research.filecoin.io/).
+Learn about the ongoing cryptography research and design efforts that underpin the Filecoin protocol on the [Filecoin Research website](https://research.filecoin.io/).

 ## Related projects